LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.3/index.en.md

   return All_DF
 ```

-Next, we download the sensing data of the first airbox installed at the EPA Wanhua station and store it in the `AirBox1_DF` object:
+Next, we'll download the data from the first air quality monitoring device, known as an airbox, located at the EPA Wanhua station.
+This data will be saved in an object we're calling `AirBox1_DF`:

 ```python
 # First AirBox device